Triathlete racing in Australia

 Head Coach, Tremayne Performance

 I wasn't a gifted athlete.
-I spent years chasing team sports with nothing to show for it.
-I couldn't crack a game in the seconds during football.
-I tried everything and excelled at nothing.
-Then in 2021, I found triathlon, and something clicked.
-I fell in love with the physiology, the structure, the idea that you could engineer performance through smarter training.
-By 2023, I had my professional license.
-Today I coach triathletes across Australia.
+Growing up in Victoria, I chased team sports with nothing to show for it.
+Then in 2021 I found triathlon, and something clicked.
+I fell for the physiology, the structure, the idea that you could engineer performance through smarter training.
+By 2023 I had my professional license.
+Today I coach triathletes across Australia and the world.

 7th Ironman Australia 2024